UK Campaign to Stop Killer Robots in Parliament

 Lord Desai (Non-affiliated)

-If you are a parliamentarian or a staff member for a parliamentarian you can join the group by emailing [email protected].
+If you are a parliamentarian or a staff member for a parliamentarian you can join the group by emailing robotsuk@una.org.uk.

-Throughout 2022, the UK Campaign to Stop Killer Robots worked with parliamentarians and the UK Government to raise awareness of concerns over lethal autonomous weapons systems – an emerging type of weapon system which can identify and kill people without meaningful human control.
+The UK Campaign to Stop Killer Robots worked with parliamentarians and the UK Government to raise awareness of concerns over lethal autonomous weapons systems – an emerging type of weapon system which can identify and kill people without meaningful human control.
 The following resource is intended as a detailed listing, together with campaign analysis of recent parliamentary activity on this issue.

 Click below to download the document.